Security Pattern – Container Orchestration

 The following section provides a list of threats within the problem statement:

-Threat Event (ID / Title) Threat Description and Characteristics Diagram
+Threat Event (ID / Title) | Threat Description and Characteristics | Diagram |

-TE-11: Disruption to information systems due to misconfiguration or maintenance errors Unintentional changes within orchestration configuration, metadata or network policy could lead to disruption within container clusters or system resources supporting them.
-Changes may unintentionally occur through human error from orchestration system administrators or unnecessary privileges assigned to developers deploying Application Containers.
+TE-11: Disruption to information systems due to misconfiguration or maintenance errors | Unintended changes in orchestration configuration, metadata, or network policy may disrupt container clusters or their supporting system resources.
+These changes can occur through human error by orchestration system administrators or due to unnecessary privileges granted to developers deploying Application Containers. | |

-TE-23: Man in the middle attack or network traffic modification Compromise or eavesdropping of communications between orchestrator services, container host platform and related sub-components.
-This may allow a malicious entity to disable or disrupt applications through replay attacks or manipulation of network packets associated to administrative functions.
+TE-23: Man-in-the-middle attack or network traffic modification | Compromise or eavesdropping of communications between orchestrator services, container host platform, and related sub-components.
+This could allow a malicious entity to disable or disrupt applications through replay attacks or manipulation of network packets associated with administrative functions. | |

-TE-25: Generation of false identities Compromise of system credentials or secrets maintained in orchestration metadata may result in generation of false identity.
-This may subsequently allow inclusion of unauthorised host container platforms that impersonate authorised users and or insertion of rouge hosts considered as trusted host platforms.
+TE-25: Generation of false identities | Compromise of system credentials or secrets stored in orchestration metadata may lead to the creation of false identities.
+This could allow unauthorised container host platforms to impersonate legitimate users or the insertion of rogue hosts that are mistakenly considered trusted platforms. | |

-TE-26: Abuse of resources through misconfiguration Intentional manipulation of orchestration services and functions to disable or disrupt applications within clustered containers.
-Compromise of metadata database integrity or intentional changes in scheduler configuration may cause unavailability to services required to operate and deploy container clusters.
+TE-26: Abuse of resources through misconfiguration | Deliberate manipulation of orchestration services and functions to disrupt or disable applications within clustered containers.
+Compromising the integrity of the metadata database or making intentional changes to scheduler configuration may cause unavailability of services essential for operating and deploying container clusters. | |

-TE-35: Lack of security insights to detect security threats Greater complexity to detect and investigate malicious activity or rouge processes within containers.
-This is due to speed and pace of changes being made by container orchestration.
-Insights to track events or actions within containers can be limited where orchestration services automatically destroy and redeploy containers that are flagged as inactive or unhealthy.
-This restricts ability to conduct forensics for clustered containers particularly where manual intervention or tasks are required.
+TE-35: Lack of security insights to detect security threats | Increased complexity in detecting and investigating malicious activity or rogue processes within containers.
+This complexity stems from the rapid pace of changes made by container orchestration.
+Insights to track events or actions within containers can be limited when orchestration services automatically destroy and redeploy containers flagged as inactive or unhealthy.
+This restriction hinders the ability to conduct forensics for clustered containers, especially when manual intervention or tasks are required. |

 Target State Solution